Guess1m/ReportsPlus/README.md

 ## Overview

-Reports Plus is designed for users who appreciate the realism aspect of LSPDFR, aiming to make stops, arrests, searches, and other interactions more realistic and thorough.
+Reports Plus is designed for users who appreciate the realism aspect of LSPDFR, and aims to make stops, arrests, searches, and other interactions, more realistic and thorough.

 ### Key Features